Skip to Main Content

 • Assist states with claims, overpayment, and fraud reporting to create clear and accurate information, and then use the overpayment and fraud reporting to prioritize and assist states with fraud detection and recovery

-• Examine the effectiveness of the BAM system contact verification process to ensure it reflects the current methods claimants use to seek work
+• Examine the effectiveness of the Benefit Accuracy Measurement system contact verification process to ensure it reflects the current methods claimants use to seek work

 Coordination with Congress

-• Work with Congress to establish legislation requiring SWAs to cross-match in high-risk areas, including to individuals with Social Security numbers: filed in multiple states, of deceased persons, of federal prisoners, and with suspicious email accounts
+• Work with Congress to establish legislation requiring SWAs to cross-match high-risk areas, such as UI benefits paid to individuals with Social Security numbers filed in multiple states and belonging to deceased persons

 In addition, the OIG encourages Congress to consider and adopt DOL proposals to aid the Department’s efforts to combat improper payments in the UI program.
-In its FY 2024 Congressional Budget Justification,58 the Department proposed provisions designed to provide new and expanded tools and controls for states to help ensure workers are properly paid and to prevent improper payments, including fraud in the UI system.
+In its FY 2025 Congressional Budget Justification, the Department proposed provisions designed to provide new and expanded tools and controls for states to help ensure workers are properly paid and to prevent improper payments, including fraud in the UI system.

+The Department stated that the proposals collectively would result in savings of more than $3 billion over the 10-year budget window.
 These are similar to DOL proposals included in prior DOL budget requests that would help address UI program integrity and the high improper payment rates in the UI program.
-The proposals from the President’s FY 2024 budget request include the following:
+These proposals include the following:

 • require SWAs to cross-match UI claims against the National Directory of New Hires;